BSc Computing Science

 In level 1, you take modules in software development (using Java), data structures and algorithtms, Internet authoring, as well as basic maths (2 courses).

-In level 2, you study C, C++, more advanced data structures and algorithms, artificial intelligence, architectures, Unix, C#, Object Orientated Design and one maths course on statistics and discrete mathematics.
+In level 2, you study a range of modules featuring C, C++, more advanced data structures and algorithms, artificial intelligence, architectures, Unix, C# and one maths course on statistics and discrete mathematics.

-In Level 3, you study networks and data communications, operating systems and architectures, software engineering and usability engineering, GUI programming and the theory behing computing.
+In Level 3, you study networks and data communications, operating systems and architectures, software engineering and usability engineering, GUI programming and the theory behind computing.

 Level 4 involves modules in programming languages, complexity theory, and research topics covering areas of current research in computer science.
 You also choose one more module from a set that currently including graphics, computer vision, multimedia audio, secure e-commerce or technology management.
 Finally, your fourth year involves an 18 week individual project resulting in an end-of-year report and demonstration.